 What gives cold brew its distinctive flavor?

-It’s the absence of heat in the brewing process that gives cold brew its unique flavor and character.
+The absence of heat in the brewing process gives cold brew its unique flavor and character.
 However, cold brew is more expensive to make than traditional hot brew coffee because it requires twice the amount of grounds.

 The flavors in cold brew tend to be muted because the acids and other solubles in coffee are only derived when the beans are exposed to higher temperatures.
 That makes cold brew coffee easier on the stomach, although the flavor can be too bland for some palates.